International Student Loans

 International Student Loans are now a very realistic way to finance your education in the US.
 Loans are very flexible, and can offer loan amounts high enough to pay for your entire education, but with extended repayment terms and reasonable interest rates, so you can afford the repayment after you graduate.

-All international students applying for loans must have a US co-signer in order to apply.
-A co-signer is legally obligated to repay the loan if the borrower fails to pay.
-The co-signer must be a permanent US resident with good credit who has lived in the US for the past two years.
-The co-signer is often a close friend or relative who can assist in getting credit, since most international students cannot receive credit on their own.
+Most international students applying for loans must have a US cosigner in order to apply.
+A cosigner is legally obligated to repay the loan if the borrower fails to pay.
+The cosigner must be a permanent US resident with good credit who has lived in the US for the past two years.
+The cosigner is often a close friend or relative who can assist in getting credit, since most international students cannot receive credit on their own.
 If you're not able to find a cosigner see if there are no cosigner loans available to you.

 Interest is the amount charged by the lender in addition to the amount of money that you borrowed.
 The interest rate is calculated based on an index plus a margin that will add an additional percentage interest rate depending on your co-signer’s creditworthiness.
 The two most common indexes used for international students are the Prime Rate and LIBOR Rate.